QamarSalamat/QamarSalamat/README.md

 ## 🌱 Featured Scientific Software
 ### GreenExPhase
 *A digital scientific platform for holistic sustainability assessment, comparison, and decision support in extraction phase development.*
 GreenExPhase is a scientific software platform developed to support sustainability-oriented research in analytical chemistry.
-It provides a structured framework for the holistic assessment, comparison, and optimization of extraction phases by integrating sustainability metrics, evidence-based evaluation, and decision-support methodologies into a unified digital environment.
+It provides a structured framework for the holistic assessment, comparison, and optimization of extraction phases by integrating sustainability metrics, evidence-based evaluation, and structured decision-support methodologies within a unified digital platform.
 | **Attribute** | **Description** |
 |---------------|-----------------|
 | **Purpose** | Holistic sustainability assessment of extraction phases |